makersacademy/takeaway-challenge/plan.md

 Order Class <-- Menu Class
 Restaurant Class <-- Order Class
 Restaurant Class <-- Messager Class

+*TO CHECK:*
+*Need to check if I can check that as a customer, I don't have to put :pizza, can just put pizza for add_item and to check if I can show £27.00, not £27.0*

 ## User Stories
 ### User story 1